side menu

 1. After restoring the databases on external storage, reactivate the system.

-Step 4: Update BRIX Enterprise application parameters
+Step 4: Update BRIX On-Premises application parameters

 1. After restoring data on external databases, make sure that all tables for PostgreSQL or collections for MongoDB are migrated correctly.